MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-explore-azure-ai-extension.md

 ## Connect to your database using psql in the Azure Cloud Shell

-In this task, you connect to the `rentals` database on your Azure Database for PostgreSQL server using the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).
+In this task, you connect to the `rentals` database on your Azure Database for PostgreSQL flexible server using the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).

 1. In the [Azure portal](https://portal.azure.com/), navigate to your newly created Azure Database for PostgreSQL flexible server.